ddivanshu/learn_git/readMe.txt

 3) Git has one remote and one local brannch.When you checkout it gives you the local branch for example in case of git checkout master , it will be local data only with +- comits ahead .For sync you need to do git pull

-4) How to merge previous commits into single commit
+4) How to merge previous commits into single commit : use interactive rebase and squash or fixup

 5)How to change message of previous commits